 HASC works with HCC to connect with leadership at member hospitals to assist with:

 - Completing the agreement process

-- Recruitment via targeted promotions via HASC communications channels and digital marketing platforms
+- Recruitment via targeted promotions on HASC communications and digital marketing channels

 Your role as a Host Organization/Preceptor: